danparbra/wizeline-ai-engineer-challenge/README.md

   -d '{"feature_1": value_1, "feature_2": value_2, ...}'
 # Or using Postman for a request to a REST API using the above URL and example payload
 ```
-Alternatively a CSV file can be saved into the deployed S3 bucket to make bulk predictions.
-The predictions will be saved in a different folder.
+Alternatively, a CSV file can be saved into the deployed S3 bucket to make bulk predictions.
+The predictions from the model are computed by the Lambda function and then saved into a different folder in the S3 bucket.

 ## Improvements